Zverik/pokemoncg/en.md

 ## Goal

-The game ends whenever.
-You can set a deadline (the game tends to last) or set a goal of catching a specific legendary pokemon.
+The game ends when all the legendary pokemon are caught.
+Also you can set a deadline (the game tends to last) or set a goal of catching a specific legendary pokemon.

 ## Pokémon and Items